World, meet Code Sync Conferences

 The two day conference had doubled in numbers from its first installation the previous year, with presentations from the Computer Science Laboratory, Erlang Systems, Ericsson and Universities around the world.
 It was the beginning of something you do not get to experience often.

 Opening slide from the proceedings of the Second Erlang User Conference 1995

 The journey to launching Code Sync

-By 2009, the conference had outgrown the Ericsson conference center in Älvsjö, and the OTP team did not have the infrastructure and flexibility needed to expand the event.
+By 2009, the conference had outgrown the Ericsson conference center in Älvsjö, the conference chair Bjarne Däcker (the former head of the Computer Science Lab) had retired and the OTP team did not have the infrastructure and flexibility needed to expand the event.
 We at Erlang Solutions had gained experience in events by running the Erlang eXchange in 2008 followed by the first Erlang Factory in Palo Alto in early 2009.
 Ericsson asked us to help, so we took over the logistics and worked with them to put together the program.